mhenr18/mhenr.com/_posts/2013-10-9-d-style-unit-testing-in-cpp.md

 {% endraw %}
 {% endhighlight %}

-Compilation can be done as per usual.
-Like dmd, unit tests aren't included/run unless a flag is passed.
+Compilation is unchanged.
+Like dmd, unit tests aren't included/run unless a flag is passed to the compiler.
 In this case, testing is controlled by the UNIT_TESTS define.
 So, regular compilation will produce this:

     bash-3.2$ clang++ demo.cc && ./a.out